-We are excited to announce a fantastic new partnership with the Hendy Eastleigh 10k, as we become the official Health Partner of the race.
+We are delighted to be partnering up with the Hendy Eastleigh 10k again for 2020, as we become the official Health Partner of the race for the third year.

-One of the largest 10k road races in the country, the Hendy Eastleigh 10k is to be held on Sunday 18th March 2018.
-It is set to attract around 2,800 runners and will celebrate it’s 34th anniversary next year.
+One of the largest 10k road races in the country, the Hendy Eastleigh 10k is a fantastic event.

 Still need convincing?
 Here’s a few reasons from our team why running is such a great form of exercise.